crawl/crawl/crawl-ref/INSTALL.md

 * Run `bison` on `levcomp.ypp` to produce the `levcomp.tab.cc` parser and `levcomp.tab.h`
-* Compile the resulting C++ source files and `levcomp.cc` and link the object files into the Crawl executable.
+* Compile the resulting C++ source files and `levcomp.cc` and link the object files into the DCSS executable.

 For convenience on systems that don't have flex/bison, pre-generated intermediate files are provided under `source/prebuilt`.
-The makefiles provided with the Crawl source distribution will use these pre-generated files automatically if flex/bison is not available.
+The makefiles provided with the DCSS source distribution will use these pre-generated files automatically if flex/bison is not available.

 ### Code Coverage